-Freelance; Lecturer of Cello – Melbourne Conservatorium of Music; Formerly Rebanks Fellow – Royal Conservatory of Music, Toronto
+Freelance; Lecturer of Cello – Melbourne Conservatorium of Music; Former Rebanks Fellow – Royal Conservatory of Music, Toronto

 Australian Hometown: Sydney